Guide to Coffee Shops

 Bonus: Free Wi-Fi

-Fresh roasted coffee at Rappahannock Coffee makes it stand out in the crowd.
-It is also a café that serves a variety of light fare, but here the coffee, roasted and brewed fresh all day in-house, is really the star.
+Fresh roasted coffee at Rappahannock makes this shop stand out from the crowd.
+It is also a cafe that serves a variety of light fare, but here the coffee, roasted and brewed fresh all day in-house, is really the star.
 They also serve baked goods and offer free Wi-Fi.
 It is great place to study or work quietly as the calm atmosphere and small tables are not great for groups.

 The Java Shack